Datasets best practices¶

-- The time required to transfer data to and from the executor is proportional to the size of the data.
-It can take a long time if the size of the data is very large, leading to long startup and shutdown times for Runs and Workspaces.
+- The time required to transfer data to and from the Domino executions is proportional to the size of the data.
+It can take a long time if the size of the data is very large, leading to long startup and shutdown times for Workspaces, Jobs, Apps, and Launchers.

 You can solve these problems with Domino Datasets:

 - There is no limit to the number of files that can be stored in a Domino Dataset.

 - There is no limit to the size of any individual file stored in a Domino Dataset.